-In assessing value in use, the estimated future cash flows are discounted to the large to take using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the assessment fair value less costs of disposal, recent market transactions are taken into account.
-If no such transactions can be identified, an appropriate valuation middle is used.
-These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other artifable fair value indicators.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+In determining fair value less costs of disposal, recent market transactions are taken into account.
+If no such transactions can be identified, an appropriate valuation model is used.
+These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicators.